TryUnfurl

 What happens: You've updated your page metadata and deployed, but your CDN or hosting provider is still serving a cached copy of the old HTML.
 Every crawler sees the old meta tags regardless of how many times you clear the platform cache.

 Fix: Purge the CDN cache for the affected URL(s) after every deployment that changes metadata.
-Most CDNs (Cloudflare, Fastly, CloudFront) allow targeted URL purges.
+Most CDNs (Cloudflare, Fastly, CloudFront, Vercel, Netlify) allow targeted URL purges via dashboard or API.

 Quick Diagnosis Guide